X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Introduction

 To gain a deeper understanding of the process, numerous modeling and experimental studies have been conducted.
-Analytical models vary widely in their assumptions, from homogeneous thermal conditions \cite{bellini_liquefier_2004, n_turner_review_2014} to those incorporating heat transfer to describe extremal cases of high print speeds \cite{osswald_fused_2018, colon_quintana_implementation_2020, luo_upper_2020, phan_rheological_2018} or minimal extrusion temperatures \cite{mackay_importance_2018}.
-With the exception of isothermal models, all analytical approaches emphasize the critical role of heat transfer in limiting print speed, a factor also examined by numerical studies: some models enforce a constant wall temperature and no-slip conditions, leading to nearly isothermal flow throughout the nozzle \cite{ramanath_melt_2008}, while others incorporate wall slip and radiative heat transfer to account for an air gap, leading to strong thermal gradients at higher extrusion speeds \cite{kattinger_numerical_2022, phan_computational_2020}.
-More advanced simulations, such as those using the volume of fluid (VOF) method, predict a recirculation region near the inlet, followed by an isothermal downstream flow \cite{serdeczny_numerical_2020}.
-In summary, both analytical and numerical studies show a wide range of underlying assumptions, leading to significantly varying results.
-Consequently, despite extensive research efforts, considerable uncertainty remains regarding the true flow and thermal conditions within the nozzle.
+Analytical models vary widely in their assumptions, from homogeneous thermal conditions \cite{bellini_liquefier_2004, n_turner_review_2014} to those incorporating heat transfer to describe extremal cases of high print speeds \cite{osswald_fused_2018, colon_quintana_implementation_2020, luo_upper_2020, phan_rheological_2018} or minimal extrusion temperatures \cite{mackay_performance_2017, mackay_importance_2018}.
+With the exception of isothermal models, all analytical approaches emphasize the critical role of heat transfer in limiting print speed.